Why choose Bamboo fabric?

 How is fabric created from the bamboo plant?

 There are two ways to manufacture bamboo fabric in the commercial world – the mechanical process and the chemical process.
 The chemical process is the more popular approach and is used to produce rayon or viscose fabric.
 Mechanically processed bamboo creates what is informally known as bamboo linen.
 It is costlier approach but is an environmental friendlier way of manufacturing bamboo-based textiles.

 What is mechanically processed bamboo fabric?

 Mechanically produced bamboo fabric requires no nasty chemicals, pesticides or fungicides.
-It uses a method similar to the one that produces linen from flax or hemp.
+It uses a method like the one that produces linen from flax or hemp.
 The woody part of the bamboo is crushed mechanically before employing a natural enzyme retting and washing process to break down the walls and extract the bamboo fibre.
 Next, bamboo fibres are raked and combed into long strands, thereby preserving their anti-bacterial and anti-fungal characteristics.
-These bast fibres are then drawn out and spun into a yarn that is silky smooth to the touch.
-Because of the smooth and round structure of its fibres, mechanically-processed bamboo clothing is soft and non-irritating even to the most sensitive skin.
+These baste fibres are then drawn out and spun into a yarn that is silky smooth to the touch.
+Because of the smooth and round structure of its fibres, mechanically processed bamboo clothing is soft and non-irritating even to the most sensitive skin.

 What is chemically processed bamboo?